Cemeteries and Their Stories,

 Location: on north side of CR 500N between CRs 600W and 700W

-Family plot destroyed; unknown and possible burials
+Family plot destroyed; some possible burials indicated below

 Archives at the Madison County Historical Society provided the back-story on the disappearance of this family burial ground.
 Two small clippings from periodicals contained information from readers.
 Under the title "More Mutilated Cemeteries" from an unidentified 1970 newspaper:

 Q. 'I need information on the Rogers-Richwine Cemetery in Jackson Twp...
 According to a deed I found, it appears that the cemetery plot was "donated" by the owner [to the county], and not sold with the rest of his land.
 During the late 1940s or early 1950s, a county work crew is said to have picked up the stones in the cemetery and piled them as rubble while building a small bridge across a nearby farm creek.
 While exploring the grounds, we were able to find two headstones (dated 1844 and 1860) and four footstones.
 I suppose numerous other stones are buried in the creek under rock and debris.
 (Among persons buried there, our ancestor is probably included: Cuth?/Cuthbert [?]
 Webb, who died about 1846...)
 What can we do to help restore what was said to be a well-populated graveyard?